 TOP CHEF CANADA Season 2 | Episode 8 Previous Episode Next Episode Last night’s episode started with some reflections from the chefs back at their, um, glamorous condo.
 Xavier Lacaze was amazed that he’d made it so far.
 Ryan Gallagher thought that Curtis Luk had been sent home too early.
 Carl Heinrich missed his girlfriend… Read more »

 The campy new TV series Lost Girl makes succubi sexy After Buffy and Lord of the Rings and Lost, we are all nerds, hungry for the allegorical escapist pleasures that were once solely the domain of basement dwellers and fan convention addicts.
 So bring on Showcase’s campy fantasy series Lost Girl.
 The show unpacks the… Read more »

 By all accounts, the official TIFF opening night party was a Canad-a-thon, mostly featuring TV actors, singers, filmmakers and movie stars from the Great White North.
 Our red carpet gallery captures the mood of the opening night of the festival as the party-goes arrive for their night at the Liberty Grand.
+See the gallery below.